inasafe/inasafe-doc/docs/source/training/socialisation/overview.rst

 would fall down in an earthquake based on building structure informaton

 The output of the impact fuction will typically have a spatial component (e.g. a GIS layer which automatically loads into the map canvas) and a non-spatial component (e.g. a list of estimates of disaster risk reduction elements such as how many kilos of rice to make available, or a list of actions you may want to consider carrying out) which will be found in the InaSAFE window panel.

 Impact functions can be written for any contingency planning purpose, one example is the minimum needs (minimum quantity of relief items per per person) that need to be supplied to refugees during/after a disaster.
-The Indonesian Disaster Management Agency (|BNPB) have identified these needs per day, and |project_name| has used these numbers to calculate how much food, water, toilets, family kits etc are need during/after the disaster based on the number of evacuated people.
+The Indonesian Disaster Management Agency (|BNPB|) have identified these needs per day, and |project_name| has used these numbers to calculate how much food, water, toilets, family kits etc are need during/after the disaster based on the number of evacuated people.
 This output directly informs contingency planners how much of each item is needed to withstand a major disaster.

 Additionally an impact functions can be configured ‘on the fly’ during the analysis.
 This will be touched on during the training exercise.
-:doc:`../../user-docs/application-help/impact-functions`
+:ref:`impact_functions`

 Keywords